-It’s no secret that there is a shortage of diverse tech talent - but it’s not for a lack of available candidates.
-What is actually to blame for the lack of qualified and diverse talent?
+It’s no secret that there is a shortage of diverse tech talent - but it’s not for lack of available candidates.
+So what is actually to blame for the lack of qualified and diverse talent?
 The hiring process.
 We’ve identified five ways to boost your talent pipeline with underrepresented people in technology and work within the long-term strategic approach of talent acquisition to drive business value, diversity, and inclusion across your organization.

 Look outside of a four-year degree.

-According to Code.org in August of 2020 there were 666,534 open computing jobs nationwide while only 71,226 computer science students graduated into the workforce the previous year.
+According to Code.org, in August of 2020, there were 666,534 open computing jobs nationwide, while only 71,226 computer science students graduated into the workforce the previous year.
 So who are the folks filling the rest of the IT roles?
-We will tell you.
-Non-traditional hires who have enrolled themselves in programming bootcamps like ours, or have been self-taught.
-CourseReport released a report in 2017 that 80% of bootcamp graduates surveyed say they’ve been employed in a job requiring the skills learned at bootcamp, with an average salary increase of 51%.
+We will tell you—non-traditional hires who have enrolled themselves in programming boot camps like ours or have been self-taught.
+A CourseReport study in 2017 cited that 80% of boot camp graduates said they'd been employed in a job requiring the skills learned at boot camp, with an average salary increase of 51%.

 Tech Talent South is just one example of an immersive and foundational technology training program.
-Our consultants are meticulously vetted by our team, and trained on full stack.
-We recruit from all across the country, various professional backgrounds, and a range of life experience and most commonly place folks into roles in Software Engineering, Data Science, .NET Development, SecDevOps, Java Development, Salesforce Administration, QA Testing, Product Management, UX/UI Design, and more.
-We’ve found that most people didn’t know what they wanted to do when they started out and may have ended up with high aptitude but were missing the right education and hands-on training.
-That’s where we fit in.
+Our consultants are meticulously vetted by our team and trained on full-stack.
+We recruit from all across the country, with various professional backgrounds and a range of life experience, and place folks into roles in Software Engineering, Data Science, .NET Development, SecDevOps, Java Development, Salesforce Administration, QA Testing, Product Management, UX/UI Design, and more.

-We turn recruitment into a science with over 100 hours of data, application, assessment, and experience for each of our program graduates who then become highly sought-after candidates in the job pool.
+We turn recruitment into a science with over 100 hours of data, application, and assessments on each of our program graduates who then become highly sought-after candidates in the job pool.
 We allow applicants to showcase their talent and give hiring teams real insights by testing for skills required for the job during the training process.